30 Mechanic Street

-To vote for Participatory Budgeting projects you must be a Freehold Borough resident aged 14 and over or a Freehold Borough Business owner.
+To vote for Participatory Budgeting projects you must be a Freehold Borough resident aged 14 or over or a Freehold Borough Business owner.

 Participatory Budgeting Process

-Anyone aged fourteen and older is invited to come together to discuss local needs and the best ways to address them.
+Anyone aged 14 or older is invited to come together to discuss local needs and the best ways to address them.
 Proposal forms will be available for community members to submit their ideas in English and Spanish on the Participatory Budgeting Website or at Borough Hall.

-Residents will vote on up to 3 proposals either online or with a paper ballot in English and Spanish.
+Residents will vote on up to 3 proposals either online or with a paper ballot in English or Spanish.

 Fund Winning Projects!!!